CZ-NIC/knot-resolver/modules/cookies/README.rst

   :param table configuration: part of cookie configuration to be changed, may be called without parameter
   :return: JSON dictionary containing current configuration

   The function may be called without any parameter.
 In such case it only returns current configuration.
-The returned JSON alsao contains available algorithm choices.
+The returned JSON also contains available algorithm choices.

 Dependencies
 ^^^^^^^^^^^^